 Hi!
 I’m Kay and I want to welcome you to Cultivate My Heart!

 First, I want to know about you!
 Do you…

 - Do you ever feel overwhelmed with the responsibility of teaching your children, along with all of your other responsibilities?

 - Sometimes ask “But what about me?”

 - Do you long to give from a place of abundance instead of scarcity?

 - Do you want to nurture loving, respectful, and fun relationships with your children as you teach?

-•Do you want a common-sense, natural approach to education?
+- Do you like using a common-sense, natural approach to education?

-•Do you want to prepare your children— their hearts, minds, and souls—for whatever God calls them to do?
+- Do you desire to prepare your children— their hearts, minds, and souls—for whatever God calls them to do?

 - Do you need some fresh ideas for teaching your students, but don’t want to buy a full curriculum?
 Or do you have a great curriculum and just want to feel confident that you can adapt it for your children?